-- 1. Use the unit circle and right triangle definitions to evaluate and graph trigonometric functions and their inverses, to derive trigonometric identities, and to simplify trigonometric expressions. - 2.
-Use multiple methods to solve problems involving trigonometric equations, right triangles, and oblique triangles. - 3.
-Demonstrate knowledge of vector definitions and perform vector operations. - 4.
-Convert equations and graphs between rectangular and polar coordinate systems, and apply to solving problems.
+This course is designed to introduce concepts of differentiation and integration and their applications to solving problems.
 Topics include graphing, differentiation, and integration with emphasis on applications drawn from business, economics, and biological and behavioral sciences.
 Upon completion, students should be able to demonstrate an understanding of the use of basic calculus and technology to solve problems and to analyze and communicate results.
 This course has been approved for transfer under the CAA as a general education course in Mathematics.
+This course has been approved for transfer under the ICAA as a general education course in Mathematics.
 State Prerequisite: Take MAT-171.
 (SP).
 National ID (CIP) 27.0101 Mathematics, General.
 This is a Universal General Education Transfer Component (UGETC) course.
 [SBCC/BOG 02/21/14]